Do I Have to Sign a Blank Medical Records Release Form in My Workers Compensation Case?

 Further, you should not sign a medical records release form that authorizes the insurance adjuster, your employer, or the attorney for your employer and its insurance carrier to speak with your health care providers.
 You do not have to give permission and you should not.
 The insurance company and its attorneys have only one reason to speak with your health care providers – to try to get a written report that will harm your case.
 The Commission will not make you sign such a release and you should never do so.

-Likewise, the Commission does not have the authority to order you to sign a release authorizing your employer or its insurance carrier to obtain information about you from the Social Security Administration (SSA).
+The Commission also does not have the authority to order you to sign a release authorizing your employer or its insurance carrier to obtain information about you from the Social Security Administration (SSA).
 That information is off limits, though in some circumstances it may make sense to turn it over.
 For example, if you’re negotiating a workers’ compensation settlement that requires a Medicare Set Aside (MSA) you should turn over information regarding your Medicare eligibility.

 Is the insurance company questioning you about your work injury?
 Have a question about your legal rights?
 Contact workers compensation attorney Corey Pollard for a free consultation.
 We’ve helped hundreds of injured workers across Virginia get the benefits and settlements they deserve.
 Help is just a call, text, or e-mail away.